Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$: S2 -- Spin configurations used in DFT+ calculations

 \section{S2 -- Spin configurations used in DFT+$U$ calculations}

-Fig.~\ref{Sfig:magconfig} shows the definition of ferromagnetic and antiferromagnetic spin configurations used in the DFT+$U$ calculations.
+Fig.~\ref{Sfig:magconfig} summarizes the definition of magnetic orders considered in the DFT+$U$ calculations.
+Fig.~\ref{Sfig:magconfig}(a) shows the definition of ferromagnetic and antiferromagnetic spin configurations compatible with the 4 f.u. $Amam$, $Pnma$, or $P2_1/m$ unit cell.
+Fig.~\ref{Sfig:magconfig}(b) also shows an antiferromagnetic stripe order accommodated within a $\sqrt{2} \times \sqrt{2} \times 1$ unit cell, or $2 \times 2 \times 1$ of the pseudo-tetragonal unit cell.
 The ferromagnetic $F$ type and antiferromagnetic $A$, $C$, $G$ types follows the usual definition, and the numbers $1$ and $2$ labels two possible inter-bilayer arrangements.
 As the inter-bilayer coupling is found to be negligible in our calculations (on the order of a few meV, see Sec.
 S3), we omit the results of subtypes $2$ and refer to the $F1$, $A1$, $C1$, and $G1$ types as $F$, $A$, $C$, and $G$ in the main text.